baggZ-idk/yt-dlp-ui/README.md

 ### By: baggZ

 ## Requirments
-- [yt-dlp](https://github.com/yt-dlp/yt-dlp) - Get from the link & put in same directory as yt-dlp-ui.
+- [yt-dlp](https://github.com/yt-dlp/yt-dlp) - Get from the link & put in same directory as yt-dlp-ui or put yt-dlp in the PATH environment table.
 All other requrements are that of yt-dlp itself

 ## How to use
 - Paste in the URL(link) of the video you want to download in the gray bar.